Fraunhofer conducts research and produces innovations

 Things started off small, and the future was uncertain.
 The Fraunhofer-Gesellschaft was founded in Munich in 1949 and was initially responsible for arranging funding for close-to-market research.
 By 1952 it still had just three employees.

 But the booming economy soon boosted the demand for contract research: Thanks to a range of innovative, top-quality products, Germany was becoming one of the world’s top export nations, and Fraunhofer kept pace with this rapid growth to enable it to cover the steadily increasing demand for research services.
-Today, more than 26,600 staff work in 72 institutes and research units with a total budget of 2.6 billion euros.
-Of this sum, 2.2 billion euros is generated through contract research.
-Around 70 percent of the Fraunhofer-Gesellschaft’s contract research revenue is derived from contracts with industry and from publicly financed research projects.
+Today, more than 26,600 staff work in 74 institutes and research institutions with a total budget of 2.8 billion euros.
+Of this sum, 2.3 billion euros is generated through contract research.

 Fraunhofer operates internationally